 We were recommended it by a friend of my dad as we were delighted with it: the meal was truly delicious,

-I hope you enjoyed this practical guide to Lisbon with kids.
+I hope you enjoyed this practical guide to Lisbon with a toddler.
 Safe family travels!